fmtlib/fmt/doc/syntax.md

   appropriate base prefix (`0b`/`0B`, `0`, or `0x`/`0X`).
 The case of the prefix follows the case of the type specifier — `0x` for `x`, `0X` for `X`, and so on.
-- For floating-point values, it forces the radix character to appear in the output even if no fractional digits would otherwise be emitted, and prevents the `g`/`G` presentation types from removing trailing zeros from the significand.
+- For floating-point values, it forces the decimal point to appear in the output even if no fractional digits would otherwise be emitted, and prevents the `g`/`G` presentation types from removing trailing zeros from the significand.